- Differentiate between downward, upward, horizontal, diagonal, and external communication flows

 Little Joe’s Auto: Diagonal Communication

-Frances returns to his customers and tells him he thinks he’s got a way to make the deal work.
+Francis returns to his customers and tells him he thinks he’s got a way to make the deal work.
 Brian, the finance manager, approves the deal per his conversation with Little Joe, so all that’s left is the final inspection in the service department.
-The customers have told Frances they need to be home by 3 pm, but when Frances sees the time and looks over at the line of cars waiting for final inspection, his stomach drops.
+The customers have told Francis they need to be home by 3 pm, but when Francis sees the time and looks over at the line of cars waiting for final inspection, his stomach drops.
 There’s no way he is going to get them out of the dealership by three, and he’s afraid he’ll lose the sale.
 He heads over to the service department to find Marcie, the service manager.
 He finds her in one of the service bays and explains his situation, asking if there’s any way his customer can be moved ahead in the line.
 Marcie checks her clipboard, does some quick calculations, and calls over one of the service techs.
 She tells him to locate the 2015 Sonata and get it up on the lift next.
-Smiling, she turns to Frances and says, “Mission accomplished.”
+Smiling, she turns to Francis and says, “Mission accomplished.”

 Another type of communication flow is external, when an organization communicates with people or organizations outside the business.
 Recipients of external communication include customers, lawmakers, suppliers, and other community stakeholders.
 External communication is often handled by marketing and sales.
 Annual reports, press releases, product promotions, financial reports are all examples of external communication.